 if you’re less of a frequent TV watcher, then a smaller compact TV would be more suitable for your needs.

-The DTV905 from August is a stylish, slim-line, high quality, portable Freeview TV which makes it ideal for your caravan travels whether you mount it on your kitchen side or your bedside table.
+The August HD is a stylish, slim-line, high quality, portable Freeview TV which makes it ideal for your caravan travels whether you mount it on your kitchen side or your bedside table.

 The TV functions as a multimedia player allowing you to play video, music and digital pictures via USB port; Supports MP3, WAV, JPEG, MPEG4, AVI formats.